nickmvincent/public-talks/2025-10_csss_gabm/talk-as-marp.md

 ## The Promise and Problem of LLM Social Simulation

 Why it could be very good:
-- Lots of true causal knowledge about social interaction embedded in weights
+- There might be real knowledge, hints of causality, etc. in model weights
 - Drawing on massive amounts of real human data

 ---